MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 :::image type="content" source="media/version-history/batch-trim-single-lib.PNG" alt-text="batch trim single library":::

-Once the cmdlet executes successfully, versions that match your criteria will be deleted asynchronously in batches in the upcoming days.
+Once the cmdlet executes successfully, versions that match your criteria is deleted asynchronously in batches in the upcoming days.

 ### Cancel an in-progress Batch Trim Job

-If needed, you can cancel a in-progress batch trim job.
-Once the cmdlet executes successfully, asynchronous version deletion will be stopped, but versions that have already been deleted will still be gone.
+If needed, you can cancel an in-progress batch trim job.
+Once the cmdlet executes successfully, asynchronous version deletion is stopped, but versions that have already been deleted will still be gone.

 **Example 1.
 Stop additional batch deletion on site scoped trim job.**

-To stop the additional batch deletion for the [site collection](https://contoso.sharepoint.com).
+To stop the more batch deletion for the [site collection](https://contoso.sharepoint.com).

 :::image type="content" source="media/version-history/batch-deletion-site-scoped.PNG" alt-text="batch deletion site scoped":::

 **Example 2.
 Stop additional batch deletion on library scoped trim job.**

-To stop the additional batch deletion for the document library Documents in [site collection](https://contoso.sharepoint.com).
+To stop the more batch deletion for the document library Documents in [site collection](https://contoso.sharepoint.com).

 :::image type="content" source="media/version-history/batch-deletion-lib-scoped.PNG" alt-text="batch trim library scoped":::